-KEY PERFORMANCE INDICATORS DEFINITIONS C69 (FD) Number of 'displaced persons' to whom the municipality delivered assistance The number of displaced persons (regardless of their nationality) to whom the municipality delivered assistance within the municipal area.
-A displaced person is person who was forced to or obliged to leave their home as a result of natural or human-made disasters, conflict, situations of generalised violence or violations of human rights.
-'Assistance' in this instance refers to some or all of the following types of assistance: essential food and potable water; basic shelter and housing; appropriate clothing; and essential medical services and sanitation.
-The origins of displacement, extent and duration does not affect the measure, only the unique number of individuals to which the municipality has provided direct assistance in the reporting period.
+KEY PERFORMANCE INDICATORS DEFINITIONS C69 (FD) Number of 'displaced persons' to whom the municipality delivered assistance The number of displaced persons (regardless of their nationality) to whom the municipal delivered assistance within the municipal area.
+A displaced person is person who was force to or obliged to leave their home as a result of natural or human-made disasters, confl situations of generalised violence or violations of human rights.
+'Assistance' in this instar refers to some or all of the following types of assistance: essential food and potable wat basic shelter and housing; appropriate clothing; and essential medical services and sani tion.
+The origins of displacement, extent and duration does not affect the measure, only t unique number of individuals to which the municipality has provided direct assistance in the reporting period.
 C72 (FD) Date of the last municipal Disaster Management Plan tabled at Council The date (dd/mm/yyyy) of the last municipal Disaster Management Plan tabled at Council.
 A Disaster Management Plan is required in terms of Section 53 of the Disaster Management Act of 2002 and should be submitted to the National Disaster Management Centre by all relevant municipal organs of state and municipal entities in terms of the policy framework for disaster management.
 The tabling is inclusive of all three levels of Disaster Management Plans in terms of the disaster management policy framework.
-C75 (FD) Number of people displaced within the municipal area The number of people within the municipal area displaced by natural or human-made disasters, conflict, situations of generalised violence or violations of human rights, as documented by the municipality.
-Please refer to the definition of disaster in terms of the Disaster Management Act.
+C75 (FD) Number of people displaced within the municipal area The number of people within the municipal area displaced by natural or human-made disas- ters, conflict, situations of generalised violence or violations of human rights, as documented by the municipality.
+Please refer to the definition of disaster in terms of the Disaster Man- agement Act.
 For the purpose of this indicator, a person displaced by conflict, disaster or extreme weather is someone who was forced or obliged to leave their home from within the municipal area as a result of any category of event.
-It refers to those individuals documented as known to the municipality and does not pre-suppose that any sphere of government is directly providing for these individuals, only that their displacement from within the municipal area is known.
-C90 (LED) Date of the last Climate Change Needs and Response Assessment tabled at Council A Climate Change Needs and Response Assessment is a systematic diagnostic exercise undertaken by the municipality at least once every five years to determine the risks, vulner bilities, and Climate Change response options in place or available to the municipality.
-The indicator measures the date when the assessment is tabled at a Council meeting as a matter of public record for the attention of public representatives.
-C91 (LED) Date of the last Climate Change Re- sponse Implementation Plan tabled at Council Re- responses that the municipality will be pursuing over the medium-term.
-This indicator medium sures the date when a response implementation plan is tabled at a Council meeting as
+It refers to those individuals documented as known to the municipality and does not pre-suppose that any sphere of government is directly providing for these individuals, only that their displacement from within the munici- pal area is known.
+C90 (LED) Date of the last Climate Change Needs and Response Assessment tabled at Council A Climate Change Needs and Response Assessment is a systematic diagnostic exercise of dertaken by the municipality at least once every five years to determine the risks, vulne bilities, and Climate Change response options in place or available to the municipality.
+T indicator measures the date when the assessment is tabled at a Council meeting as a mat of public record for the attention of public representatives.
+C91 (LED) Date of the last Climate Change Re- sponse Implementation Plan tabled at Council that is financially sustainable and empowers residents to contribute to decision making and improving the city